-The station was established in1972, and operates in close collaboration with Utah State University (USU).
+The station was established in 1972, and operates in close collaboration with Utah State University (USU).
 In fact, some of the biologists maintain offices on campus.
 The station's most prominent feature, however, is the Millville Predator Research Facility.
-The 165-acre site, also on USU land, allows employees to care for more than 100 coyotes involved in learning, behavior, and physiology studies.
+The 165-acre site, also on USU land, allows employees to care for up to 100 adult coyotes involved in learning, behavior, and physiology studies.
 Examples of current and recent studies based at the Millville facility include the following:

 Further information on the research conducted at the Logan, UT Field Station can be found on the Developing Control Methods, Evaluating Impacts, and Applying Ecology, Behavior, Genetics, and Demographics to Manage Predators Research Project page.